-I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources
+I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources but there remains scope for the Council to make further improvements

 My consideration of the Council's arrangements to secure economy, efficiency and effectiveness has been based on the audit work undertaken on the accounts as well as placing reliance on the work completed under the Local Government (Wales) Measure 2009.
-The Auditor General will highlight areas where the effectiveness of these arrangements has yet to be demonstrated or where improvements could be made when he publishes his Annual Improvement Report.
+The Auditor General has highlighted areas where the effectiveness of these arrangements has yet to be demonstrated or where improvements could be made in his Annual Improvement Report.
+2016-17.

-My work to date on certification of grant claims and returns has not identified significant issues that would impact on the financial statements or key financial systems.
+My work to date on certification of grant claims and returns has not identified significant issues that would impact on the accounts or key financial systems